alexwlchan/alexwlchan.net/src/_drafts/hard-problems-in-social-media-archiving.md

 What about larger archives?

 Heritage institutions are very interested in archiving social media, given its ever-growing impact on our lives, but it's a nascent field.
-I worked in cultural heritage for eight years, including nearly two years at the [Flickr Foundation][flickr-fdn]
+I worked in cultural heritage for eight years, including nearly two years at the [Flickr Foundation][flickr-fdn], and I talked to a lot of people about preserving social media.
+Everybody I spoke to understood its importance, but the process and tools are still relatively young.
+A lot of institutions have a good digital preservation strategy, but comparatively few have a mature approach for preserving social media.

+In this post, I'm going to talk about why this is a difficult problem, and how I've approached it in my personal archive.

 [social-media-scrapbook]: /2025/social-media-scrapbook/
 [flickr-fdn]: https://www.flickr.org/